NKwakye/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10-love_exponent_breath | Write a script that displays the result of BREATH to the power LOVE |
 11-binary_to_decimal | Write a script that converts a number from base 2 to base 10. |
 12-combinations | Create a script that prints all possible combinations of two letters, except oo. |
-13-print_floats | Write a script that prints a number with two decimal places, followed by a new line. |
+13-print_floats | Write a script that prints a number with two decimal places, followed by a new line. |i 14-100-decimal_to_hexadecimal | Write a script that converts a number from base 10 to base 16. |